 Key Takeaways

 Overall Equipment Effectiveness (OEE) is the gold standard for measuring manufacturing efficiency.
-It takes all your most common sources of production loss and combines them into a single metric.
+It takes the most common sources of production loss, downtime, slow cycles, and defects, and combines them into one number you can act on.

-This score represents the percentage of time your factory is truly productive: making only good parts, as fast as possible, with no stop time.
+The score represents the percentage of time the line is truly productive: making only good parts, as fast as the equipment was designed to run, with no stoppages.
+A perfect 100% is a theoretical ceiling, not a real target.

 OEE is calculated by analyzing three distinct categories of loss.